getsentry/sentry-docs/src/collections/_documentation/learn/scopes.md

 of the box.
 The hub you are unlikely to be interacting with directly unless you are writing an integration or you want to create or destroy scopes.
 Scopes on the other hand are more user facing.
-You can at any point in time call `configure_scope` to modify data stored on the scope.
+You can at any point in time call `configure-scope` to modify data stored on the scope.
 This is for instance used to [modify the context]({% link _documentation/learn/context.md %}).

 {% capture __alert_content -%}